heketi/heketi/tests/functional/README.md

 $ ./run.sh
 ```

-To run a specific functional test, go into that functionl test's directory and type:
+To run a specific functional test, go into that functional test's directory and type:

 ```
 $ ./run.sh